sthavitha07rithu/HerLens/README.md

 By grounding responses in curated relationships, HerLens offers aggregated, traceable answers and reduces hallucination.
 When data is missing from the KG, the system temporarily falls back to OpenAI to maintain continuity.

-The long-term goal is to expand the KG with richer validated data so that HerLens can operate with higher accuracy and less dependence on general LLMs—ultimately becoming a more precise, trustworthy tool for women’s-health exploration.
+The long-term goal is to expand the KG with richer validated data so that HerLens can operate with higher accuracy and less dependence on general LLMs—ultimately becoming a more precise, trustworthy tool for women’s health exploration.

 ---